Atari4800/gpu-scraper/README.md

 - Code is refactored and commented adequately

 *Currently in Progress*
-- Polishingcode for consistant results
+- Polishing code for consistant results

 *To Do*
 - Generate final documentation